 The actions implemented under Goal 2 have contributed to a school culture that prioritizes student well-being and family partnership, with several metrics showing growth over the past year.
 Through enrichment programming, targeted student support services, and structured family engagement initiatives, the school continues to build a positive, inclusive environment for students and families.

-In terms of student engagement and culture, the school experienced strong growth in average daily attendance at 94.07%, a decrease in both suspension and chronic absenteeism rates, while continuing to maintain a 0% expulsion rate:
+In terms of student engagement and culture, the school experienced an increase in average daily attendance and strong decreases in both suspension and chronic absenteeism rates, while maintaining 0% expulsion rate: